vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 ### Export query results

-Export query results,  which can be saved as a CSV file or DOT file.
+Export query results,  which can be saved as a CSV file, DOT file, and a format of Profile or Explain.

 !!! note